 Disorders of the reproductive organs (such as polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
 It involves disruption of the... read more )

 Growths in the uterus (such as polyps Polyps of the Cervix Cervical polyps are common fingerlike growths of tissue that protrude into the passageway through the cervix.
 Polyps are almost always benign (noncancerous).
 Cervical polyps may be caused by... read more , fibroids Fibroids A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
 It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more , or cancer Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more , or cancer Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more )
+It... read more )

 Complications of pregnancy